 Intuitive Surgical, Inc. (ISRG) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the company had lost 2.81% over the past month.
-This has was narrower than the Medical sector's loss of 3.31% and lagged the S&P 500's gain of 1.55% in that time.
+Prior to today's trading, shares of the company had lost 3.23% over the past month.
+This has lagged the Medical sector's loss of 0.74% and the S&P 500's loss of 1.37% in that time.

-Investors will be hoping for strength from Intuitive Surgical, Inc. as it approaches its next earnings release, which is expected to be January 20, 2022.
-On that day, Intuitive Surgical, Inc. is projected to report earnings of $1.28 per share, which would represent year-over-year growth of 7.56%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.51 billion, up 13.66% from the year-ago period.
+Wall Street will be looking for positivity from Intuitive Surgical, Inc. as it approaches its next earnings report date.
+This is expected to be January 20, 2022.
+In that report, analysts expect Intuitive Surgical, Inc. to post earnings of $1.28 per share.
+This would mark year-over-year growth of 7.56%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.51 billion, up 13.66% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.94 per share and revenue of $5.67 billion.
-These totals would mark changes of +45.72% and +30.16%, respectively, from last year.
+ISRG's full-year Zacks Consensus Estimates are calling for earnings of $4.94 per share and revenue of $5.67 billion.
+These results would represent year-over-year changes of +45.72% and +30.16%, respectively.

-Investors should also note any recent changes to analyst estimates for Intuitive Surgical, Inc.These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Intuitive Surgical, Inc.These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Looking at its valuation, Intuitive Surgical, Inc. is holding a Forward P/E ratio of 69.78.
-Its industry sports an average Forward P/E of 40.31, so we one might conclude that Intuitive Surgical, Inc. is trading at a premium comparatively.
+Digging into valuation, Intuitive Surgical, Inc. currently has a Forward P/E ratio of 68.25.
+This represents a premium compared to its industry's average Forward P/E of 40.49.

-Also, we should mention that ISRG has a PEG ratio of 6.98.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-ISRG's industry had an average PEG ratio of 2.98 as of yesterday's close.
+We can also see that ISRG currently has a PEG ratio of 6.83.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Medical - Instruments was holding an average PEG ratio of 2.97 at yesterday's closing price.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.